rafageist/rafageist.com/Blog/2024/Celebrating Recognition in the PHP Innovation Awards January 2024.md

 ---
 #Blog #PHP #Award

-I am thrilled to share the exciting news that our project, **Div PHP Matrix**, part of [[Divengine Open Source Ecosystem]], has been honored in the January 2024 edition of the PHP Innovation Awards on PHPClasses.org.
+I am thrilled to share the exciting news that my project [Div PHP Matrix](https://github.com/divengine/matrix), part of [[Divengine Open Source Ecosystem]], has been honored in the January 2024 edition of the PHP Innovation Awards on PHPClasses.org.
 I am delighted to receive the Certificate of Recognition, acknowledging our outstanding position as number 6 in this prestigious competition.

 - [>] [Certificate](https://www.phpclasses.org/certificate/package/13115.pdf)
 - [>] [[PHP Innovation Adward January 2024.pdf]]